fredrkl/trivy-demo/README.md

 ## Dockerfile scanning

-You can scan a Dockerfile by embedding and running the _Trivy_ scan during the build, e.g, scanning-targets/Dockerfile.
+You can scan a Dockerfile by embedding and running the _Trivy_ scan during the build, e.g., scanning-targets/Dockerfile.